-• Level 1.
+- Level 1.
 Quoted prices from active markets for identical assets or liabilities as of the reporting date.
 Active markets are those in which transactions for the asset or liability occur in sufficient frequency and volume to provide pricing information on an ongoing basis.
 Quoted prices in active markets provide the most reliable evidence of fair value and are used to measure fair value whenever available.
-Level 1 primarily consists of financial instruments that are exchange-traded.

-- Level 2.
+Level 1 primarily consists of financial instruments that are exchange-traded. - Level 2.
 Pricing inputs other than quoted prices in active markets included in Level 1, which are either directly or indirectly observable as of the reporting date.
 Level 2 includes financial instruments that are valued using models or other valuation methodologies.
 These models are primarily industry-standard models that consider various assumptions, including quoted forward prices for commodities, time value, volatility factors, and current market and contractual prices for the underlying instruments, as well as other relevant economic measures.
 Level 2 primarily consists of financial instruments that are non-exchange-traded but have significant observable inputs. - Level 3.
 Pricing inputs that include significant inputs which are generally less observable from objective sources.
 These inputs may include internally developed methodologies that result in management's best estimate of fair value.
 Level 3 financial instruments are those whose fair value is based on significant unobservable inputs.
+None of our assets or liabilities measured at fair value on a recurring basis were categorized as Level 3 at December 31, 2017 or December 31, 2016.